jschaedl/Money/README.md

 # TODO
-* multiplication with roundings
+* multiplication with roundings (only for same currencies)
-* division with roundings
+* division with roundings (only for same currencies)
-* comparison like lesserThan, greaterThen, compare
+* comparison like lesserThan, greaterThen, compare (only for same currencies)
 * allocation like allocate(array(7, 3)
 * comporations like isZero, isNegative, isPositive